afcarrion/afcarrion/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Backend with JavaScript.
+- 🌱 I’m currently learning Backend with Kotlin.
 - 💬 Ask me about Java and NodeJs.
 - 📫 How to reach me: @freehyoga